warehouse-web/warehouse/src/pages/events/2020-01-30-launch-one-to-one-reader.md

 ---
 templateKey: event-post
-warehouseID: "WAREHOUSE #"
+warehouseID: 'WAREHOUSE #'
 title: Launch One-to-One Reader
 content:
   - type: text
     body: >-
-      A conversation with Elisa van Joolen and Our Polite Society (Jens Schildt and Matthias Kreutzer).
+      A conversation with Elisa van Joolen and Matthias Kreutzer (Our Polite Society).

       Elisa van Joolen’s new publication *One-to-One Reader* refers to a working